Horseshoe bat: Coronaviruses

 Horseshoe bats are of particular interest to public health and zoonosis as a source of coronaviruses.

 Following the 2002–2004 SARS outbreak, several animal species were examined as possible natural reservoirs of the causative coronavirus, SARS-CoV.
 From 2003 to 2018, forty-seven SARS-related coronaviruses were detected in horseshoe bats.
-In 2019, a wet market in Wuhan, China was linked to the outbreak of SARS-CoV-2.
-Genetic analyses of SARS-COV-2 showed that it was highly similar to viruses found in horseshoe bats.
+In 2019, a wet market in Wuhan, China, was linked to the outbreak of SARS-CoV-2.
+Genetic analyses of SARS-CoV-2 showed that it was highly similar to viruses found in horseshoe bats.

 After the SARS outbreak, the least horseshoe bat (R. pusillus) was seropositive, the greater horseshoe bat tested positive for the virus only, and the big-eared horseshoe bat (R. macrotis), Chinese rufous horseshoe bat (R. sinicus), and Pearson's horseshoe bat (R. pearsoni) were both seropositive and tested positive for the virus.
 The bats' viruses were highly similar to SARS-CoV, with 88–92% similarity.
 Intraspecies diversity of SARS-like coronaviruses appears to have arisen in Rhinolophus sinicus by homologous recombination.
 R. sinicus likely harbored the direct ancestor of SARS-CoV in humans.
 Though horseshoe bats appeared to be the natural reservoir of SARS-related coronaviruses, humans likely became sick through contact with infected masked palm civets, which were identified as intermediate hosts of the virus.

 During the period from 2003 to 2018, forty-seven SARS-related coronaviruses were detected in bats, forty-five in horseshoe bats.
 Thirty SARS-related coronaviruses were from Chinese rufous horseshoe bats, nine from greater horseshoe bats, two from big-eared horseshoe bats, two from the least horseshoe bat, and one each from the intermediate horseshoe bat (R. affinis), Blasius's horseshoe bat (R. blasii), Stoliczka's trident bat (Aselliscus stoliczkanus), and the wrinkle-lipped free-tailed bat (Chaerephon plicata).

-In the market in Wuhan where the SARS-COV-2 was detected, 96% had a similarity to a virus isolated from the intermediate horseshoe bat.
-Research on the evolutionary origins of SARS-CoV-2 indicates that bats were the natural reservoirs of SARS-COV-2.
+In the market in Wuhan where the SARS-CoV-2 was detected, 96% had a similarity to a virus isolated from the intermediate horseshoe bat.
+Research on the evolutionary origins of SARS-CoV-2 indicates that bats were the natural reservoirs of SARS-CoV-2.
 It is yet unclear how the virus was transmitted to humans, though an intermediate host may have been involved.
 It was once believed to be the Sunda pangolin, but a July 2020 publication found no evidence of transmission from pangolins to humans.

-Early in 2023, the possibility that Covid originated from a laboratory leak gained prominence and mainstream acceptance.
-The likely lab would be the Wuhan Institute of Virology, which was researching coronaviruses with low biosafety measures, as the risk was believed to be small.